bvlaicu/home-assistant-addons/dashcast/README.md

 This is a Dashcast add-on for Home Assistant.
 Dascast is an app that displays dashboard web pages on your Chromecast device.

-Credit to [ragingcomputer/dashcast-docker-MQTT](https://github.com/ragingcomputer/dashcast-docker-MQTT) for the docker code.
+Credit to [ragingcomputer/dashcast-docker-MQTT](https://github.com/ragingcomputer/dashcast-docker-MQTT) for the docker/mqtt implementation.

 ## Installation